wjcarpenter/gvoice-sms-takeout-xml/README.md

 TODO: /home/wjc/t/contacts.json: add a +phonenumber for contact: "Susie Glow": "+",
       due to File: "/home/wjc/t/Takeout/Voice/Calls/Susie Glow - Text - 2023-10-22T17_28_34Z.html"
 ```
-The TODO for `me` is a special case.
+The TODO for `Me` is a special case.
-The script couldn't figure out your phone number, so you have to provide it via that fake entry in the JSON file.
+The script couldn't figure out your phone number (which it usually can do),
+so you have to provide it via that fake entry in the JSON file.

 If you get any of those messages, add entries for those contacts into the JSON file.
+Obviously, create that file if you haven't done so earlier.
 You can probably copy and paste the end of the TODO line and just supply the missing phone number.
-Obviously, create that file if you haven't done so earlier.
 That will give you something like:
 ```
 {
-  "me": "+441234567890",
+  "Me": "+441234567890",
   "Susie Glow": "+18885554321",
   "Joe Blow": "+18885551234"
 }
 ```
 Add the contact name exactly as shown in the TODO message.
+Contact names, including `Me`, are case-sensitive.
 Don't forget to include the `+` and the country code with the phone number.
 The order of items in that file doesn't matter, but the python JSON parser requires a comma after each item except the final one.
-Rerun the script until you get no errors and no warnings about missing contact phone numbers.
+Rerun the script until you get no TODO reports about missing contact phone numbers and no other errors.

-You can now use the resulting output file as a backup file to be restored with the SMS Backup and Restore app.
+You can now use the resulting output files as a backup file to be restored with the SMS Backup and Restore app.

 ### Conflicting contact numbers
 You might also see some informational notices about conflicting numbers for contacts.